pvnovarese/anchore_eval_guide/README.md

-# Anchore Trial License Experience
+# Anchore Enterprise Evaluation Guide
-This is a repo designed to streamline the trial license process.
+This is a repo designed to streamline the Anchore Enterprise Evaluation process.
 Please perform a "git clone" of this repo to begin your trial license experience.

 You can install Anchore Enterprise either via Docker Compose or Kubernetes.